 4) Programs can include specific songs, readings, or responses (helpful for guests) during the ceremony.

 5) Programs can include little toss packets (like confetti).

 Need more inspiration?
-Here are some additional handmade wedding programs to inspire you…
+Here are additional wedding programs to inspire you.

 And here’s one clever program alternative!
 No paper required.